-Note on treatment of failed courses or missed assessments
+1.3.3 Note on treatment of failed courses or missed assessments

+The MSc in Sensor and Imaging Systems is delivered and awarded jointly by the Universities of Glasgow and Edinburgh.
 When students are enrolled on a specific course from either University, their studies are governed by the regulations of the relevant university.
 It is therefore important to make yourself fully aware of similarities and differences between the two universities.
 For example, when it comes to failed courses or missed assessments, students on the MSc in Sensor and Imaging Systems will be treated for Semester 1 courses under Glasgow rules, and for Semester 2 courses under Edinburgh rules.
 The Glasgow rules only are discussed in the rest of this document.